Alma A. Timpson

-Alma Adelbert "Del" Timpson (March 28, 1905 - April 2, 1997), was an American Mormon fundamentalist leader.
+Alma Adelbert "Del" Timpson (March 28, 1905 – April 2, 1997), was an American Mormon fundamentalist leader.
 He was involved with a number of Mormon denominations, including the mainstream LDS Church, followed by the Council of Friends, and eventually heading the Centennial Park group, a fundamentalist sect headquartered in Centennial Park, Arizona.
-In each denomination he held positions of importance within the priesthood and leadership structures.
+In each denomination, he held positions of importance within the priesthood and leadership structures.

 As a practitioner of plural marriage, Timpson had at least five wives throughout his life.
 At the time of his death in 1997 at age 92, he was survived by over 550 descendants.

 Biography

 Early life

-Alma Adelbert Timpson was born to John Herbert Timpson and Jeanetta Ann Timpson on March 28, 1905, in Iona, Idaho.
+Alma Adelbert Timpson was born to English-immigrant John Herbert Timpson and Jeanetta Ann Timpson on March 28, 1905, in Iona, Idaho.
 His family were practicing polygamists and members of the Church of Jesus Christ of Latter-day Saints; his father had wives Jeanetta and Sarah from before the church disavowing plural marriage with the 1890 Manifesto.
 Timpson served a mission for the LDS Church in England for two years starting in 1925.
 Since Timpson was dedicated to practicing plural marriage like his family, he did not agree with mainstream LDS doctrine.
-Timpson's son John stated, "He had a great love for the church.
+Timpson's son John stated "He had a great love for the church.
 Turning his back on the church wasn't an easy thing for him to do."

 By 1941, Timpson had risen to a Seventy.
 On February 13, 1941, he was excommunicated from the LDS Church for advocating for plural marriage.
 In 1945, then aged 40, Timpson and 14 other high-profile polygamists were convicted of "unlawful cohabitation" and other crimes, and were sent to prison for up to five years.
 They started their sentences in May 1945.
 After eight months, in December, Timpson and nine others (including John Y. Barlow; Joseph White Musser; and Rulon C. Allred) signed an "oath pledging to not advocate, teach or "countenance" the practice" of polygamy and were released.
 Musser died nine years later in 1954, and Timpson was a pall-bearer at his funeral service along with Leroy S. Johnson, Rulon Jeffs, and Richard Jessop.